loginom/admin-guide-l10n/data-en/yandex-cloud/README.md

 If Loginom Studio start failed, it is required to use the [manual](https://help.loginom.ru/adminguide/server/setup.html#zapusk-sluzhb) and check availability of the started services.
 `Web server start` and `Loginom server start` shortcuts (on the desktop) enable start of the services required for Loginom Studio operation.

-## Operation Continuation
+## Operational Continuity

 There are additional shortcuts on the desktop in RDP session:

-1. `GuardantActivationWizard` shortcut is an application for activation of the software SP dongle for Loginom software, [manual](https://help.loginom.ru/adminguide/licenses/sp-activate.html) concerning the activation process is in "Activation of SP dongles" file. https://help.loginom.ru/adminguide/licenses/sp-activate.html
+1. `GuardantActivationWizard` shortcut is an application for activation of the software SP dongle for Loginom software, [manual](https://help.loginom.ru/adminguide/licenses/sp-activate.html) concerning the activation process is in the "Activation of SP dongles" file. https://help.loginom.ru/adminguide/licenses/sp-activate.html

 2. `Set admin password` shortcut runs script of the forced setting and upgrading of the user `admin` password.
-New password can be required, for example, in the case of the current password loss.
+A new password can be required, for example, in the case of current password loss.

 3. `Loginom Studio` shortcut enables opening of the page with Loginom Studio web application.
-Google Сhrome browser is recommended for work.
+Google Сhrome is the recommended browser.

-> Attention: Loginom version located in the software image has the limited effective period, and it is required to request the licence renewal for the effective continuous work by the following e-mail: help@loginom.ru.
+> Attention: The Loginom version located in the software image has a limited period of effect, and you will need to request a licence renewal for effective operational continuity of the software by sending an e-mail to the following address: help@loginom.ru.

 ## Additional Support

-The technical support service concerning the deployment, start and usage issues is available by the following e-mail: help@loginom.ru.
+All technical support concerning deployment, startup and usage issues is available by emailing the relevant enquiry to the following address: help@loginom.ru.